-- The Evaluation Score Sheet, Rating Rubric, Scoring Scales, and Smart Objectives Criteria provided create the scoring tools that guide the competitive grant read process of new 21st CCLC grant applications.
+1. The Evaluation Score Sheet, Rating Rubric, Scoring Scales, and Smart Objectives Criteria provided create the scoring tools that guide the competitive grant read process of new 21st CCLC grant applications.
 Trained grant readers (Peer Reviewers) use the following Rating Rubric to develop a score for individual applications.

-Applicants are encouraged to review this Rating Rubric to develop responses that gain maximum consideration for each application question and Mandatory Downloadable Forms which are part of the Application. - Note: Any other attachments uploaded other than the Mandatory Downloadable Forms in the "Related Documents" section of GME will NOT be considered in the evaluation of the application.
+Note: Any other attachments uploaded other than the Mandatory Downloadable Forms in the "Related Documents" section of GME will NOT be considered in the evaluation of the application.